albertshay888/Deals-SMS-App/README.md

 3) node app.js (run app, results will also be shown in the terminal)

-# Next steps in progress
+# Working steps in progress
 1) SMS Twilio functionality when deals change
 2) Add other high-demand brands and labels
 3) Transform into a scablable and marketable application utlizing MERN stack